AfterHoursCej/InvisibleHandBot/README.md

 * Added Feature(s)
 	* Achievements
 		* Unlockable achievements are now achievable
-		* These achievements are secret but upon unlocking them the user will get DM confimation
+		* These achievements are secret but upon unlocking them the user will get DM confirmation
 		* These achievements are unlocked through publicly known commands

 ### 0.1.5